Snaacky/thewiki/docs/tutorials/comparison.md

 #### Cropping

 Crops the source video by *n* pixels from the selected side.
-For example, `left=20` will remove 20 horizontal pixels starting from the left side. *This should be used on sources that use letterboxing or other form of crop.*
+For example, `left=20` will remove 20 horizontal pixels starting from the left side. *This should be used on sources that use letterboxing or other form of borders, make sure to check for variable aspect ratios throughout the file and only crop the smallest border.* ShareX recommended for quickly calculating border size.

-!!!warning
-16-bit is required for odd frame numbers.
-[Make sure you are using the 16-bit color depth.](#color-contrast-depth-tonemapping-range-gamma-matrix-drc)
-!!!

 ```py
 ## Cropping: Removes letterboxing (black bars) [16-bit required for odd numbers]